FortiGate

 Description

-This article describes how to adjust Hard FortiTokens for clock drift when used as Two Factor Authentication for VPN connections (SSL VPN and/or IPsec VPN).
+This article describes how to adjust Hard FortiTokens for clock drift when used as Two-Factor Authentication for VPN connections (SSL VPN and/or IPsec VPN).

 If a user experiences clock drift, it may be the result of incorrect time settings on the unit.

-If so, make sure that the clock is accurate by confirming the network time and correct timezone.
+If so, make sure that the clock is accurate by confirming the network time and the correct timezone.

-If the unit clock is set correctly the issue could be the for example, the FortiGate and FortiTokens being initialized prior to setting an NTP server.
+If the unit clock is set correctly, the issue could be the for example, the FortiGate and FortiTokens being initialized before setting an NTP server.
+This will result in a time difference that is too large to correct with the synchronize function.
+To avoid this, selected FortiTokens can be manually drift-adjusted.

 Solution